cromdenne/Personal-Blog/_drafts/A-Photoblog-with-Jekyll.md

 <hr>
 <br>
 ### Masonry with Bootstrap
-Bootstrap 4.0 has a great built-in feature that makes it easy to create a masonry layout — [card columns](https://getbootstrap.com/docs/4.0/components/card/#card-columns){:
+Bootstrap 4.0 has a great built-in feature that's perfect for a masonry layout:
+[card
+columns](https://getbootstrap.com/docs/4.0/components/card/#card-columns){:
 .underline-effect}{:target="blank"}.
 With card columns we can also include captions or other text with our images, allowing for a lot of flexibility.